Samsung turns Google Play Music into phones' default player

 Samsung is making Google the go-to source for music on its new phones, and it's throwing in some free perks for new buyers.

-Customers who buy a new Samsung phone or tablet get two bonus deals.
+Customers who buy a new Samsung phone or tablet will get two bonus deals.
 As part of the partnership, new-device owners can upload and stream up to 100,000 of their own songs to Google Play Music free -- twice the storage offered to regular Google Play Music subscribers.
-They'll also get a three-month free trial of Google Play Music; the typical free trial is 30 days.
+They'll also get a three-month free trial of Google Play Music.
+(The typical free trial lasts 30 days.)

 Google Play Music will work with Bixby, Samsung's voice assistant competing with the likes of Apple's Siri and Amazon's Alexa.
 When Bixby launches later this spring, subscribers can ask the assistant to play a favorite song or music genre, and Bixby will fire up relevant tunes on Google Play Music.